THIS ARTICLE MAY CONTAIN COMPENSATED LINKS - MY DISCLOSURE.

 Western Australia Outback

-There are many parks and just open spaces of Western Australia that are great for stargazing within an hour or two of the capital city, Perth.
+There are many parks and open spaces in Western Australia that are great for stargazing within an hour or two of the capital city, Perth.
 Close locations include Gingin and Toodyay.
-There are observatory and space places designated nearby.
+There is an observatory and space places designated nearby.

 Known as the Wheatbelt, on a moonless night, the Milky Way will seem bright and endless.